This country is the 'most dangerous place in the world for children'

 With the world's attention fixed on conflicts in the Middle East and Asia, the Central African Republic has descended into chaos in recent years.
 A sectarian civil war pitting Muslim rebels against Christian militias has ravaged large swaths of the country, displaced more than 1 million people and claimed the lives of tens of thousands.

 Adding to its woes, this landlocked nation of 4.6 million people is now teetering on the brink of famine.
 An estimated 1.5 million children are at risk of starvation, aid groups say.
-And the lack of government institutions coupled with the tangled mass of warring factions has prompted fears that ISIS-aligned extremist groups could gain a foothold.
+And the lack of government institutions coupled with the tangled mass of warring factions have prompted fears that extremist organizations aligned with the Islamic State group could gain a foothold.

-“Right now there are a lot of people who are benefitting more from war than they could gain from peace,” said David Brownstein, the U.S. chargé d’affairs in the Central African Republic.
+"Right now, there are a lot of people who are benefiting more from war than they could gain from peace," David Brownstein, the U.S. chargé d'affairs in the Central African Republic, said.

 The threat of violence confronts visitors the moment they arrive at Bangui M'Poko International Airport.